Usage

 You can enable the graph and tensor layers using environment variables only, without modifying the Vulkan® application.
 The following environment variables are used:

-If you have installed the Emulation Layer into a deploy folder, use the following environment variables to enable the layers:
+If you have installed the ML Emulation Layer for Vulkan® into a deploy folder, use the following environment variables to enable the layers:

 export LD_LIBRARY_PATH=$PWD/deploy/lib:$LD_LIBRARY_PATH